 Why does nothing seem to help my toddler sleep?

 The honest answer: sleep is a system, not an event.
 Night sleep is built from daytime sleep pressure + body clock + learned patterns.
-When those fight each other, it feels like "nothing works" — even when each individual idea was reasonable.
+When those fight each other, it feels like "nothing works," even when each individual idea was reasonable on its own.

 Pediatric sleep research consistently shows two things (NHS — How much sleep do children need?):